 Always prepare and measure all your ingredients before cooking.
 This ensures you are prepared and takes the stress out of cooking altogether!
 Use 4 cups of any combination of vegetables you like!

 - Homemade pesto - feel free to use your favourite store-bought brand.
 You can also add nuts or sunflower seeds instead of pumpkin seeds.
 Or leave the nuts and seeds out altogether!
 You can also skip the pesto altogether and add some fresh herbs such as basil, parsley, mint, dill, etc.

 - Leeks - 1 large Spanish, white or sweet onion

 - Asparagus, green beans, zucchini, green beans, green peas - any combination of vegetables will work in this soup.
 You will need 4-5 cups of chopped vegetables.

 - Navy beans - any type of beans or chickpeas, canned or dried beans that have been cooked.
-Find my method for cooking dried beans by clicking here.
+Find my method for cooking dried beans here.

 - Kale - any leafy green will work in this soup such as spinach, arugula, collard greens, or Swiss chard.

 Below is a step-by-step look at how quickly and easily this soup comes together.

 Place all pesto ingredients into a food processor or blender and blend until smooth.
 Make extra and use it on roasted or grilled vegetables, your favourite protein, or pasta!